py-why/causal-learn/docs/source/utilities.rst

 PDAG2DAG
 ^^^^^^^^^^^^

-Covert a PDAG to its corresponding DAG.
+Convert a PDAG to its corresponding DAG.

 Parameters
 """"""""""""""""""""""""""""""""""""